FDIO: Frequency Decomposed Inertial Odometry: Related Work

-\textbf{Learning-Based Methods:} With the rapid development of deep learning, researchers have explored end-to-end models that learn motion mappings from large-scale IMU datasets to improve the accuracy, robustness, and cross-scenario adaptability of IO.
-Early representative works such as RIDI\cite{RIDI} and PDRNet\cite{PDRNet} first classify the mounting position of IMU and then regress the human's velocity or displacement.
-Subsequently, RoNIN identified the representation discontinuity inherent in the body-fixed frame used by RIDI—caused by changes in device orientation—and proposed the HACF, such as the global coordinate frame.
-RoNIN also systematically compared multiple network architectures, including TCN, LSTM, and ResNet.
-Following this work, most studies adopted global coordinate frame for IMU preprocessing, employing model architectures based on CNNs, LSTMs, Transformers, or their hybrid variants.
-For example, TLIO\cite{TLIO} and LIDR\cite{LIDR} extended RoNIN by integrating Stochastic Cloning Extended Kalman Filters (SCEKF) and Left Invariant Extended Kalman Filters (LIEKF), respectively; IMUNet\cite{IMUNet}, DeepILS\cite{DeepILS}, and DeepLite\cite{Deep-Learning-for-Inertial-Positioning} focused on lightweight network design; CTIN\cite{CTIN}, SBIPTVT\cite{SBIPTVT}, and iMOT\cite{iMOT} introduced attention mechanisms to enhance temporal modeling; RNIN-VIO, SCHNN, and SSHNN constructed multi-branch hybrid networks combining CNNs, LSTMs, and attention modules.
+With the development of deep learning, researchers have explored end to end models that directly learn mappings from inertial measurements to pedestrian velocity or displacement using large scale IMU data, thereby improving the accuracy, robustness, and cross scenario adaptability of PIO\cite{surveyILS}.
+Early representative works, such as RIDI\cite{RIDI} and PDRNet\cite{PDRNet}, usually first classify the mounting position of the IMU and then regress pedestrian velocity or displacement.
+Subsequently, RoNIN identified that the device frame used by RIDI is vulnerable to changes in device orientation and proposed the heading aligned coordinate frame (HACF), whose $z$ axis is aligned with gravity, to alleviate representational discontinuities caused by device orientation changes\cite{RoNIN}.
+RoNIN also systematically compared multiple network architectures, including the temporal convolutional network (TCN)\cite{TCN}, long short term memory (LSTM)\cite{LSTM}, and residual network (ResNet)\cite{ResNet}.
+Following this work, most subsequent methods adopted HACF as an IMU preprocessing representation and designed convolutional neural networks (CNNs), LSTMs, Transformers, or hybrid architectures on this basis.
+For example, TLIO\cite{TLIO} and LIDR\cite{LIDR} extended the RoNIN framework by integrating stochastic cloning extended Kalman filters (SCEKFs) and left invariant extended Kalman filters (LIEKFs), respectively.
+IMUNet\cite{IMUNet}, DeepILS\cite{DeepILS}, and DeepLite\cite{Deep-Learning-for-Inertial-Positioning} mainly focused on lightweight network design.
+CTIN\cite{CTIN}, SBIPTVT\cite{SBIPTVT}, and iMOT\cite{iMOT} introduced attention mechanisms to enhance temporal modeling.
+RNIN VIO\cite{RNIN-VIO}, SCHNN\cite{SCHNN}, and SSHNN\cite{SSHNN} constructed multibranch hybrid networks combining CNNs, LSTMs, and attention modules.

+Although the above learning based methods have significantly improved the performance of PIO, most of them still treat IMU signals collected by freely carried devices as unified inputs and directly feed them into a single encoder or feature space for learning.
+This paradigm implicitly assumes that the network can automatically distinguish different motion components from mixed signals.
+However, in practical free carrying scenarios, IMU signals often contain low frequency and smooth human torso motion trends as well as high frequency dynamic variations caused by arm swing, device relative motion, and local perturbations.
+These components have distinct frequency distributions and motion semantics.
+Without an explicit frequency decomposition mechanism, the model may mix target motion information and nontarget perturbation information in the same representation space, thereby weakening its ability to model key motion patterns.